InHouse-Banana/DS_NanoDegree_Final/README.md

 Most of the trained models achieved moderate success in predicting churning behaviour, beating the baseline model.

-Given the features processed it was found that the best model to further test was the Decision Tree Classifier with an Accuracy: 0.769 and an F-1 Score: 0.734.
+Given the features processed it was found that the best model to further test was the Decision Tree Classifier with an Accuracy: 0.769 and an F-1 Score: 0.734 on the test set.
 Using F-1 helped to avoid the pitfall of using accuracy to quantify an imbalanced set.

-Further tuning lead to overfitting in the training set, which lead to Accuracy: 0.718 and F-1 Score: 0.675.
+Further tuning lead to overfitting in the training set, which lead to Accuracy: 0.718 and F-1 Score: 0.675 on the test set.
 Most likely due the small size of the data.

-In terms of the feature importance, the 3 most relevant are, in order, 'lifetime', 'add_friend' and 'total_songs'.
+In terms of the feature importance, the 3 most relevant, in the default Decision Tree Classifier,  are, in order, 'lifetime', 'add_friend' and 'total_songs'.
 Though this might change if the full dataset is used

 ## Outlook and improvements: